mukhtarcal/ip/docs/README.md

 data/dennis.txt
 ```

-If the file or directory does not exist, Dennis creates it for you.
+If the file or directory does not exist, dennis creates it for you.

 ---